Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Related Work

-To make design rules computable, prior work has encoded them as logical constraints. ``Visualization linting'' validates chart specifications against codified best practices.
+\sparagraph{Symbolic and Rule-Based Approaches} To make design rules computable, prior work has encoded them as logical constraints. ``Visualization linting'' validates chart specifications against codified best practices.
 VizLinter~\cite{chen_vizlinter_2022} and earlier work by McNutt and Kindlmann~\cite{mcnutt_linting_2018} detect structural flaws, while VisuaLint~\cite{hopkins_visualint_2020} provides in-situ annotations during authoring.
 These methods have been adapted for specific domains, including choropleth validation~\cite{lei_geolinter_2024} and educational grading~\cite{hull_visgrader_2024}.
 The most comprehensive formalization known to the authors is Draco~\cite{moritz_formalizing_2019}, which models design knowledge as weighted constraints in Answer Set Programming (ASP)~\cite{gebser_multishot_asp_2019}.
-The original system was coupled to Vega-Lite~\cite{satyanarayan_vegalite_2017}; Draco~2~\cite{yang_draco_2023} introduced a renderer-agnostic schema, decoupling design principles from the specific grammar in which charts are implemented.
+The original system was coupled to Vega-Lite~\cite{satyanarayan_vegalite_2017}; Draco~2~\cite{yang_draco_2023} introduced a renderer-agnostic schema, decoupling design principles from the specific grammar used to implement charts.
 Kim and Heer~\cite{kim_data_2026} extended this work by developing data augmentation techniques to improve knowledge base coverage, generating novel chart pairs through design permutations, and scaling labeling efforts to learn updated feature weights.
 KG4Vis~\cite{li_kg4vis_2022} encodes knowledge as a graph that links data features to visualization design choices; embeddings learned from this graph enable recommendation and rule extraction.
 These symbolic approaches satisfy machine-readability and, in the case of Draco~2, separation of semantics from syntax.
 However, they struggle with situatedness.
 A constraint can verify that a chart has a title, but it cannot assess whether that title's tone matches the creator's rhetorical intent or suits the target audience.
 Such qualities are subjective and cannot be reduced to binary predicates.
 Maintaining these formalisms also requires technical expertise, such as ASP, which limits who can contribute.